 - assisted a European footwear company in protecting its trademark in the country by successfully prosecuting a cancellation case against a local company that was able to register the former’s trademark

 - assisted a Japanese footwear company in securing a conviction against a seller of counterfeit goods

-Mr. de Leon co-authored the article on “Survey Evidence in Trademark Cases : Admissibility and Weight” (Vol. XXVII, No.2, pp. 31-50), which was published in the Law Journal of the Integrated Bar of the Philippines.
+Mr. de Leon co-authored the article, “Survey Evidence in Trademark Cases : Admissibility and Weight” , which was published in the Integrated Bar of the Philippines Law Journal in 2001.

 Mr. de Leon serves as one of the Firm’s representatives to the Association Internationale pour la Protection de la Propriete Intellectuelle (AIPPI).
 He has likewise represented the Firm at the Asian Patent Attorneys Association (APAA) and the International Trademark Association (INTA).
 He is a member of the Intellectual Property Association of the Philippines (IPAP) and is presently a director and treasurer of the Licensing Executives Society Philippines (LESP).